 Jenny is a lecturer in sports therapy at the University of Hertfordshire and is also the sports therapist for the England U18 Men’s basketball team

-After 6 months working I decided I wanted to gain more experience in sport so decided to spend a month in a University in America where I worked in the Athletic Training room giving me access to athletes from a large variety of sports.
-Whilst there, I spent quite some time with the Men’s basketball team where my love for the game increased even more.
+After 6 months working I decided I wanted to gain more experience in sports so decided to spend a month at a University in America.
+There, I worked in the Athletic Training room which gave me access to athletes from a large variety of sports.
+I spent quite some time with the Men’s basketball team where my love for the game increased even more.
 This led to me making the decision that I wanted to work full time in basketball if possible.

-On return to the UK I managed to secure a full time job with a professional team in the British Basketball League.
-Unfortunately the club folded in 2006 so I moved on to begin lecturing at the University of Hertfordshire.
-Whilst taking a slight detour from full time practice I was very keen to maintain my hands-on sports therapy, since joining the University of Hertfordshire I have worked with Saracens Rugby and Arsenal Ladies Academies as well as UK athletics.
+On return to the UK, I managed to secure a full-time job with a professional team in the British Basketball League.
+Unfortunately, the club folded in 2006 so I moved on to begin lecturing at the University of Hertfordshire.
+Whilst taking a slight detour from full-time practice I was very keen to maintain my hands-on sports therapy; since joining the University of Hertfordshire I have worked with Saracens Rugby, Arsenal Ladies Academies and UK athletics.

 Throughout my career so far I have maintained my passion for basketball and for the past 3 years have been the Sports Therapist for the England U18 Men’s team.

 There are obviously negative aspects to the job as with everything.
-One of the main points I would consider negative is when working full time in sport it is extremely time consuming and hours are not predictable.
-Working at the crack of dawn and into the night as well as every weekend can be very demanding on your time but not only on you but it also has a knock on effect on your family at home.
+One of them is that it is extremely time-consuming and hours are not predictable.
+Working at the crack of dawn and into the night as well as every weekend can be very demanding on your time; not only on you but it also has a knock-on effect on your family at home.
 This is by far the biggest disadvantage of working in sport.
-I find the best way to get round this though is to work in a sport your family like and can therefore come and watch, it keeps them happy too!
+I find the best way to get around this is to work in a sport your family like and can, therefore, come and watch.
+It keeps them happy too!

-On a game day we would wake early and have breakfast as a team.
-Following this we would have a short break before training which I would use to treat any injured players or get on with all the pre-training preparation such as taping and massage to the players which required it.
+On a game day, we would wake early and have breakfast as a team.
+Following this, we would have a short break before training.
+I would use this time to treat any injured players or get on with all the pre-training preparation.
+This involves taping and massaging the players that require it.

 Any new injuries that had occurred in the game the previous night would also be assessed in this time.
 A decision on whether they could train and/or play would be made.
 The team would then all go to training where I would be available for any players that got injured during this time.
 If there were any injured players, the training time would often be used to run rehabilitation sessions using the spare courts.

-After training I would take all the players to the swimming pool to run a cool down session.
-Following lunch the players had a team meeting which I would also attend.
-The management team would meet immediately before this when my role as a sports therapist was to provide details of any injured players and whether they could play or not.
-Depending on the time of the game there may be an hour or so break for some rest but if the game was early I would begin pre-match preparation after lunch and then travel to the game.
-At the game I would sit on the bench and be prepared to treat any injuries that occurred, which in this tournament was many!
+After training, I would take all the players to the swimming pool to run a cool down session.
+Following lunch, the players had a team meeting which I would also attend.
+The management team would meet immediately before this.
+My role as a sports therapist was to provide details of any injured players and whether they could play or not.
+Depending on the time of the game there may be an hour or so break for some rest.
+If the game was early I would begin pre-match preparation after lunch and then travel to the game.
+At the game, I would sit on the bench and be prepared to treat any injuries that occurred, which in this tournament was many!

-Following the game my role would be to organise a cool down and then assess any injuries and treat any acute injuries immediately.
+Following the game, my role would be to organise a cooldown and then assess any injuries and treat any acute injuries immediately.
 I also had responsibility for the players’ nutrition and rehydration.
-After treating the players and having dinner I was then free to relax which depending on game time could be very late in the day.
+After treating the players and having dinner I was then free to relax.
+Depending on game time could be very late in the day.
 This is an example of a tournament scenario, every day would be similar but less hectic, just a slightly scaled down version.